• EA

 Aspect Changes?
 Details

-Exam content/syllabus ❌ No Same 3 parts — Individuals, Businesses, Representation
+Exam content / syllabus ❌ No Same 3 parts — Individuals, Businesses, Representation

-Question format ❌ No 100 MCQs per part (85 scored + 15 pretest)
+Question format ❌ No 100 MCQs per part (85 scored + 15 unscored pretest)

-Passing score ❌ No Scaled score of 105
+Passing score ❌ No Scaled score of 105 (scale: 40–130)

-Exam duration ❌ No 3.5 hours per part (with 15-min break after Q50)
+Exam duration ❌ No 3.5 hours per part (4 hrs total seat time including check-in)

 Score validity ❌ No 3-year rolling window from date passed